Low-light Pedestrian Detection in Visible and Infrared Image Feeds: Issues and Challenges: Pedestrian Detection in Low-Light Environment

+where $Loss_G$, $L_{adv}$, and $L_{fea}$ denote the total loss of the generator, adversarial loss, content loss, and feature loss, respectively.
+Hence, $\alpha$ and $\beta$ are the control parameters of the three terms set to 1 and 0.1, respectively in \cite{li2020multigrained}.

+In \cite{wang2022unidirectional}, the authors provide an incremental improvement to the existing U-shaped encoder-decoder architecture-based thermal and visible image fusion and saliency detection.
+To extract and fuse the detailed semantic information, they perform the fusion of RGB and thermal information at every encoding level, called a local detail-driven fusion module.
+Using these fused features a cross-modal weightage is computed to mine and fuse high-level saliency details that enhance the effectiveness of the features fed to the subsequent encoder level.
+Generally, it is a uni-directional network from encoding concomitant fusion to the final saliency prediction.
+Their experimental study on various benchmark datasets demonstrates that their model achieves acceptable performance.

-\section{Pedestrian Detection Techniques}
+\subsection{Pedestrian Detection Techniques}

-Numerous pedestrian detection techniques have recently emerged for industrial, social, and military applications.
-The general development pipeline for such models involves five stages: pre-processing, segmentation, feature extraction, classification, and evaluation.
-Pre-processing includes operations like rescaling and data augmentation, while segmentation groups pixels based on attributes like intensity and color to form homogeneous regions.
-During feature extraction, region-based approaches leverage visual traits, including Histogram of Oriented Gradients (HOG), Centre Symmetric Local Binary Pattern (CSLBP), and Oriented Chamfer Distance (OCD), to identify pedestrian characteristics.
-The classification stage then flags regions containing pedestrians with a binary output, signaling positive detection when a human form is present.
+Numerous pedestrian detection techniques have recently been proposed and effectively deployed for practical applications.
+A general pedestrian detection model development pipeline has five key stages as illustrated in Fig.~\ref{pedestrain-flow}: pre-processing, segmentation, feature extraction, classification, and evaluation.
+The pre-processing phase performs operations, such as rescaling the input image to a certain dimension or introducing deformations as part of data augmentation.
+The segmentation phase groups pixels based on intensity, color, and other aspects, like texture detail.
+Wherein, a pixel must abide by a set of predetermined rules to be categorized into regions of pixels that are comparable to one another.
+In the region-based methodologies, the feature extraction phase extracts pedestrian traits using different visual features, such as Histogram of Oriented Gradients (HOG), Centre symmetric Local Binary Pattern (CSLBP), and Oriented Chamfer Distance (OCD).
+Finally, the classification phase aims to identify which candidates within the region correspond to the human form.
+The classifier provides a binary flag indicating whether a region is positive, i.e., including pedestrians.
+Fig.~\ref{detectiontechniques} presents different pedestrian detection approaches based on their strategies, while table~\ref{tab:detectiontable} summarizes important related works, including their performances, advantages, and drawbacks.